-Basic Exit Reason Description 44 APIC access.
-Guest software attempted to access memory at a physical address on the APIC-access page and the "virtualize APIC accesses" VM-execution control was 1 (see Section 25.2).
-46 Access to GDTR or IDTR.
-Guest software attempted to execute LGDT, LIDT, SGDT, or SIDT and the "descriptor-table exiting" VM-execution control was 1.
-47 Access to LDTR or TR.
+Basic Exit Reason Description 47 Access to LDTR or TR.
 Guest software attempted to execute LLDT, LTR, SLDT, or STR and the "descriptor-table exiting" VM-execution control was 1.
 48 EPT violation.
 An attempt to access memory with a guest-physical address was disallowed by the configuration of the EPT paging structures.
 49 EPT misconfiguration.
 An attempt to access memory with a guest-physical address encountered a misconfigured EPT paging-structure entry.
 50 INVEPT.
 Guest software attempted to execute INVEPT.
 51 RDTSCP.
 Guest software attempted to execute RDTSCP and the "enable RDTSCP" and "RDTSC exiting" VM-execution controls were both 1.
 52 VMX-preemption timer expired.
 The preemption timer counted down to zero.
 53 INVVPID.
 Guest software attempted to execute INVVPID.
 54 WBINVD.
 Guest software attempted to execute WBINVD and the "WBINVD exiting" VM-execution control was 1.
 55 XSETBV.
 Guest software attempted to execute XSETBV.
+56 APIC write.
+Guest software completed a write to the virtual-APIC page that must be virtualized by VMM software (see Section 29.4.3.3).
 57 RDRAND.
 Guest software attempted to execute RDRAND and the "RDRAND exiting" VM-execution control was 1.
 58 INVPCID.
 Guest software attempted to execute INVPCID and the "enable INVPCID" and "INVLPG exiting" VM-execution controls were both 1.
 59 VMFUNC.
-Guest software invoked a VM function with the VMFUNC instruction and encountered a function-specific condition causing a VM exit.
+Guest software invoked a VM function with the VMFUNC instruction and the VM function either was not enabled or generated a function-specific condition causing a VM exit.